Statements

 defines a new type by specifying how to discard/copy the values of the type.
 It should look like the following:

-resource my-new-type {
+resource my-type {

 function (value: pointer) {